Lizrmaynard/PersonalProjects/README.md

 # PersonalProjects
-Personal Projects of my own for fun and for practice
+Personal projects of my own for fun and for practice